Get Answers to all your Questions

 After differentiating with respect to,

-\frac{\mathrm{d}(\sqrt{\mathrm{x}}+\sqrt{\mathrm{y}})}{\mathrm{d} \mathrm{x}}=\frac{\mathrm{d}(4)}{\mathrm{dx}}$
+\frac{\mathrm{d}(\sqrt{\mathrm{x}}+\sqrt{\mathrm{y}})}{\mathrm{d} \mathrm{x}}=\frac{\mathrm{d}(4)}{\mathrm{dx}}

 Now using the sum rule of differentiation

-\\ \frac{\mathrm{d}(\sqrt{\mathrm{x}})}{\mathrm{d} \mathrm{x}}+\frac{\mathrm{d}(\sqrt{\mathrm{y}})}{\mathrm{d} \mathrm{x}}=0$ \\$\frac{\mathrm{d}\left(\mathrm{x}^{\frac{1}{2}}\right)}{\mathrm{dx}}+\frac{\mathrm{d}\left(\mathrm{y}^{\frac{1}{2}}\right)}{\mathrm{d} \mathrm{x}}=0$
+\\ \frac{\mathrm{d}(\sqrt{\mathrm{x}})}{\mathrm{d} \mathrm{x}}+\frac{\mathrm{d}(\sqrt{\mathrm{y}})}{\mathrm{d} \mathrm{x}}=0$ \\$\frac{\mathrm{d}\left(\mathrm{x}^{\frac{1}{2}}\right)}{\mathrm{dx}}+\frac{\mathrm{d}\left(\mathrm{y}^{\frac{1}{2}}\right)}{\mathrm{d} \mathrm{x}}=0

-Then differentiating the equation, we get
+Then, by differentiating the equation, we get

 \\ \Rightarrow \frac{1}{2} x^{\frac{1}{2}-1}+\frac{1}{2} y^{\frac{1}{2}-1} \frac{d(y)}{d x}=0 \\ \Rightarrow \frac{1}{2} x^{\frac{-1}{2}}+\frac{1}{2} y^{\frac{-1}{2}} \frac{d(y)}{d x}=0 \\ \Rightarrow \frac{1}{2} x^{\frac{-1}{2}}=-\frac{1}{2} y^{\frac{-1}{2}} \frac{d(y)}{d x} \\ \Rightarrow \frac{d y}{d x}=-\frac{x^{\frac{-1}{2}}}{y^{\frac{-1}{2}}} \\ \Rightarrow \frac{d y}{d x}=-\sqrt{\frac{y}{x}} \ldots . . \text { (i) }